Chart Color Schemes

 East Devonport ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-East Devonport had a low level of cultural diversity, with 86.6% of its population being citizens born in Australia who spoke English only at home.
-Christianity was the predominant religion, comprising 41.8% of the population.
-While Judaism was similarly represented at 0.1%, this was an overrepresentation compared to the rest of Tasmania.
+East Devonport had a low level of cultural diversity, with 86.6% of its population being Australian citizens, born in Australia (86.7%), and speaking English only at home (93.5%).
+Christianity was the predominant religion, practiced by 41.8% of the population.
+While Judaism's representation was similar to the rest of Tasmania (0.1%), it showed notable overrepresentation compared to other religions.

 Frequently Asked Questions - Diversity